 The purposes and consequences of searches of social media produce rich information which can be used by and against litigants on trial or in settlement negotiations.
-This article will review the where and what can be procured, how we as advocates can delve for treasure on the social media websites and in digital communications, as well as protect our clients from the pitfalls to which they may expose themselves in being modern in our new world.
+This article will review what can be procured and where, and how we as advocates can mine for treasure on social media websites and in digital communications, as well as protect our clients from the pitfalls to which they may expose themselves by being connected in this new world.

-First: what social media should be explored?
-Texts, emails, phone numbers, call histories, GPS and Internet search histories, and social media sites, like Facebook, Myspace and the dating services.
-Second: early in your case, ask that the opponent keep all Social Media sites intact during the case, and preserve all texts and emails, so that there is no loss of evidence.
+First, what should be explored?
+Texts, emails, phone numbers, call histories, GPS and internet search histories, and social media sites such as Facebook, Myspace and dating services.
+Second: early in your case, ask that the opponent keep all social media sites intact during the case, and preserve all texts and emails so that there is no loss of evidence.